ricmclaughlin/bbb-addr-api/README.md

 Accept GET requests only - other HTTP verbs are rejected with a "HTTP 405 - Method Not Allowed"

+Requests without a Request ID and address are rejected with a "HTTP 400 - Bad Request"

-Logging - All data is captured Lambda event (including request), start and end time for the request-response cycle and each external call.
+Logging - All data is captured including the Lambda event (request), start and end time for the entire request-response cycle and each external call.

-## Request format

-All re
+Python - the code is now all Python 3.6.2 and synchronous

+Request IDs - each request must contain a request ID generated on the client when enables

+Responses include the exact same data as is logged.

 ## Example Request

 ## Features to be Completed

-Real time log file analysis capability

 Secure Environment configuration

 API key

+Domain Name API using Route53

+Real time log file analysis capability